IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingActions.md

 8. Select the **z/OS Gather Facts** tile and click **Next**.

-    Note, the date shown in the tile should reflect when you add the skill to your application.
+    Note, it may take a minute for the page to display the action tiles.
+The date shown in the **z/OS Gather Facts** tile reflects when you added the skill to your application.

     ![](_attachments/createActions4.png)